dpgilbert/ShortTrack/babymaker/batchsubmit/README.md

-# Running All Hadronic MT2 Looper In Batch Mode
+# Running MT2 Looper In Batch Mode and Processing Babies

-## Instructions
+## Environment setup

-0) environment setup: see `MT2Analysis/README.txt`.
+See `MT2Analysis/README.txt`.
 This setup sends the compiled libraries with the job so assumes that you're using a particular CMSSW/root version.

+## Prepare job input files

-1) copy files to run looper into `job_input` directory for example, from the `babymaker` directory
+Copy files to run looper into `job_input` directory for example, from the `babymaker` directory
 ``` bash
 cp -r *.so jetCorrections jsons btagsf lepsf data processBaby batchsubmit/job_input/
 ```
 *** note that after copying the latest source files into the job_input subdir, you must run one of the writeConfig scripts below to recreate the input tarball which is used for the batch jobs!

+## Setup writeConfig.sh scrip

-2) modify writeConfig.sh script for personal setup.
+Modify `writeConfig.sh` script for personal setup.
 Variables that should be modified by the user are PROXY (not nedded anymore unless you have a special location for your proxy file) COPYDIR to point to the desired output directory in hadoop ( default to `/hadoop/cms/store/user/${USERNAME}/mt2babies/`) where $USERNAME is your username

-3) now execute scripts!
+## Write condor configurations

 to run on only one dataset for example run the `writeConfig.sh` script this takes two arguments, the dataset directory on hadoop and the name you want to give the output babies and the output directory.